-- Ipe can last more than 25 years outdoors.
+- It can last more than 25 years outdoors.

-- One of the densest hardwoods, it does not float in water.
+- One of the densest hardwoods, it sinks in water.

-- Has high concentrations of tannic acid, which makes it resistant to rot, insects, and fungi.
+- It has high concentrations of tannic acid, which makes it resistant to rot, insects, and fungi.
 Because of this, stainless fasteners are recommended.

-- The term ipe lumber or ipe wood is often clustered with other tropical hardwoods that share similar characteristics, especially for outdoor furniture.
+- The terms ipe lumber or ipe wood are often clustered with other tropical hardwoods that share similar characteristics, especially for outdoor furniture.
 These woods include teak and shorea.

 - Quite simply, Brazilian ipe looks good just about anywhere outdoors.

 Ipe refers to not one, but seven different tree species within the genus Tabebuia, all of which are native to Central and South America.
 Also known as trumpet trees, ipes can reach more than 100 feet high and up to 50 feet wide (at the top, with branches and leaves), and are supported by narrow trunks that are 2 to 4 feet in diameter.
 Tabebuias can be deciduous, evergreen, and semievergreen, and some drop their leaves before producing spectacular clusters of flowers in colors that include white, golden yellow, lavender, bright pink, and red.